How to make a Home Recording Studio

 Monitors are obviously designed for work, not for home listening, so they should be as flat and neutral as possible.
 Therefore, different hi-fi speakers will not do – they color the sound.
 Among available ones we recommend you to listen to two-way Yamaha HS8.
 It’s worth mentioning that monitors of this size are suitable for rooms with sound insulation.
 If this is not your case or you are based in a small room, consider Yamaha HS5.

-Also Read ibooma
+Also Read lucifer telugu movierulz

 Regarding monitors it is important to remember that it is much more important not the particular brand of the purchased devices, but how thoroughly you studied the sound of your monitors and learned to work with them.
 We recommend buying stands or stands for a pair of monitors.